 Tarpon are catch and release only in the state of Florida.
 Retaining the fish is only permitted if you are pursuing an IGFA world record and have purchased a Tarpon tag, which costs around $50 and is limited to one per year per person.
 Also, Tarpon fishing gear is limited to hook and line only.
 However, as long as you play by the rules, you’re in for a world of fun.
 Let’s take a look at when and where you can hook these monsters.

 Seasonality and Locations

 Upper and Middle Keys

 There is a large population of Tarpon around the Channel Bridges, Tom’s Harbor, Seven Mile Bridge and Long Key.
-Also look for them on the flats.
-Jack Bank (near Marathon) and Buchanan Bank (near Islamorada Key) are good places.
-While present near the Keys year-round, peak season is from mid-March and lasts until mid-July.
+Also, look for them on the flats.
+Jack Bank (near Marathon) and Buchanan Bank (near Islamorada Key) are good places, as well.
+While present near the Keys year-round, peak season runs from mid-March and until mid-July.
 During springtime, Tarpon are mostly on the Florida Bay side, but as the year progresses, they start moving to the Atlantic side.

 Everglades National Park and the Ten Thousand Islands

 The Sandy Key and Rabbit Key Basins along with the canals at Lake Ingraham and river mouths of Lostman’s and Harney rivers.
 The Turner River at Chokoloskee is also a good location famous for big Tarpon.
 Fish are caught all year, with peak season from March to July, during the receding tide.

 Florida’s West Coast from the Everglades to the Panhandle